 - These diamonds are coated with a substance that masks yellowish tints.
 Though it is applied with heat, the coating will eventually rub off with normal wear and cleaning.

-- This coating method is used to create fancy pink diamonds since not many companies have been able to successfully irradiate a low-quality diamond to a pink color.
+- This coating method is used to create fancy pink diamonds since not many companies have been able to irradiate a low-quality diamond to a pink color successfully.

-Irradiation, or exposing the diamond to radiation, followed by a high pressure, high temperature treatment, can turn brown and yellow diamonds into fancy colored diamonds.
+Irradiation, or exposing the diamond to radiation, followed by high pressure, high-temperature treatment, can turn brown and yellow diamonds into fancy colored diamonds.
 Colors produced range from green, vivid yellow, blue, purple, red, and sometimes pink.
-The color is usually permanent, but could change if high heat is used during future setting repairs.
-All irradiated diamonds should have a full disclosure.
+The color is usually permanent but could change if high heat is used during future setting repairs.
+All irradiated diamonds should have full disclosure.
 However, most irradiated diamonds have a very particular coloring to them that can be easy to spot once you've seen enough of them.
-Google image search "irradiated diamond" to see what I mean.
+Google image search "irradiated diamond" to see what we mean.